What's in this article?

 Mortgage calculators pique the visitor’s interest while providing them with real insight into how the process works.

-This will empower them to take the next simple step—applying with you for real results.
+This will encourage them to take the next simple step—applying with you for real results.

 Valuable lead magnets